tulu1688/MLCourses/HandOnML/notes.md

 ## Multiple linear regression in Python code
 - Remember to encode the independence variable and avoid Dummy variable trap
 - Use `sklearn.linear_model` and sublibrary `LinearRegression`

+## Multiple linear regression in R code
+- Similar with simple linear regression.
+We use `lm` model to do the regression

 ## Backward elimination
 - We can use `statsmodels.formula.api` to implement backward elimination